"A man boxing a kangaroo is a peculiar spectacle, but a kangaroo boxing a robot? Now I'm afraid you've lost me."

 - Joey the kangaroo on The Penguins of Madagascar would beat up anyone who invaded his habitat.

-- Kangoo is a French cartoon series about about a Five-Man Band of basketball-playing and crime-fighting kangaroos.
+- Kangoo is a French cartoon series about about a team of basketball-playing and crime-fighting kangaroos.
 The Big Guy Kevin is also a "freestyle" martial artist.

 - During World War II, boxing kangaroos were stencilled on Australian fighter aeroplanes of the No. 21 Squadron RAAF based in Singapore and Malaya.
 It would later be adapted as the symbol of the Australian Air Force.